gabevlogd/StateMachineSystem/README.md

     - The plugin includes a fully functional example map (`LV_ExampleTemplate`) showing a character with movement, jump, and shooting states.
     - You can find it in the `StateMachineSystem\Content\ExampleTemplate` folder.

-> 💡 Note: The example scene also uses an optional camera plugin.
-It is not required for the plugin to work and can be safely disabled, but the example scene will no longer function correctly without it.
-If you want to use the Example Template do the same process for the "DynamicCameraSystem", included in the .zip file
 >